HubbleCommand/GTARadio/GTARadio/README.md

 # Useful notes
 - file and directory names cannot be longer than 8 characters.
 A full path can be longer than 8 characters thought.

+someaudiofile.wav won't work
+someaudio/file.wav won't work
+some/audio/file.wav will work

+# Commands to bulk rename files
+After having reorganised the files & folders (see the appropriate section), all of the files & folders must also be renamed.
+This is because the file utility only supports files with names up to 8 characters long.

+The files that can be renamed by bulk command are those in GENERAL, MONO, TIME, and TO.
+INTRO and SONGS have to be done more manually.
+ID doesn't need any renaming.

+dir | rename-item -NewName {$_.name -replace "GENERAL","GEN"}
+dir | rename-item -NewName {$_.name -replace "MONO_SOLO","MONO"}
+dir | rename-item -NewName {$_.name -replace "EVENING","EVE"}
+dir | rename-item -NewName {$_.name -replace "MORNING","MORN"}
+dir | rename-item -NewName {$_.name -replace "TO_AD","TAD"}
+dir | rename-item -NewName {$_.name -replace "TO_NEWS","TNEW"}

+BULK

+The hardest is renaming BOTH songs & intros to match!
+Thankfully, song names can still be 7 characters, as there are always less then double-digit song intros per song.

+dir | rename-item -NewName {$_.name -replace "TO_NEWS","TNEW"}

 # Commands used to organise stations & songs
 All songs were ripped with OpenIV